 Students with Disabilities are required to participate in all state and federal assessment requirements.
-The type of assessment (regular, regular with accommodations or Alternative) is determined through the Individual Education Plan (IEP) process.
-Students also receive accommodations and supports through the IEP as guided by the Present levels of performance which outline specific student need.
-If you need assistance, please email parenthelp@muscogee.k12.ga.us or call 706-748-2225.
+The type of assessment (standard, standard with accommodations, conditional, or Alternative) is determined through the Individual Education Program (IEP) process.
+Students also receive accommodations and supports through the IEP as guided by the present levels of performance which outline specific student need.
+If you need assistance, please email parentconnection@muscogee.k12.ga.us or call 706-748-2230.